 I absolutely love the songs on this final chapter of the series:

 Romance – Anonymous

 And I’m going to finish sharing this version of Romance, which, well, see for yourself.
 We were told to go watch a few people play it, as it’s one of the most famous & quintessential classical guitar songs and very much open to interpretation.
 I only started learning it today, wonder how long before I can play it reasonably well, if ever!
 It’s been quite interesting to see how I started playing chords and wanting to play pop/rock songs and then ended up falling in love with classical guitar!
 I barely touch the acoustic guitar these days.

 Also, I got this ErgoPlay guitar support because using the footstool was aggravating my hip and wasn’t that comfortable either.
 With this I can keep my legs on a normal sitting position.
 I got used to it very quickly as well, so I recommend it.

 And here’s my guitar practice schedule.
-I don’t always follow it, for example right now I’m spending most of my time practicing Lagrima, Allegro, Romance and learning tremolo .
+I don’t always follow it, for example right now I’m spending most of my time practicing Lagrima, Allegro and Romance.
 But it’s a useful guide and summary of what I know and what I should be working on.

 Hani Gamal has added extra courses and I’ve been slowing getting A guide to master classical guitar part I. This has Grade 6 theory and pieces and it’s a big jump from previous course, in terms of difficulty.